Note: PHL100Y1 and PHL101Y1 are exclusive of each other and they have the same learning outcomes.

 Tuesdays and Thursdays 11:00-12:00

-This course is a historical introduction to philosophy.
-It takes up some basic questions about human life as they have been addressed in the Western philosophical tradition.
-What is a life worth living?
+This course is a historical introduction to philosophy which takes up some basic questions about human life as they have been addressed in the Western philosophical tradition, such as: What is a life worth living?
 What is a just political order?
-What is the basis for judgments of good and bad, right and wrong?
+What is the basis for judgments of right and wrong?
 Is there a God?
 What can I know, and how can I know it?
-What is the mind and what is its relation to the body?
-In pursuit of answers to these questions, we examine the views of influential philosophers of the past, in chronological order.
-We will read works by Plato, Aristotle, Descartes, Hobbes, Hume, Kant, Nietzsche, Mill, Sartre, de Beauvoir, and Rawls.
-Those primary readings will be supplemented by the course lectures and, after the first week of the year, by tutorial discussion groups.
-Our concern in this course is not just the scholarly one of who said what when—though you will be expected to pay attention to that; the aim is to DO philosophy: that is, to bring arguments to bear on the question of how to try to make sense of our existence.
+What is the nature of consciousness?
+In pursuit of answers to these questions, we will examine the views of influential philosophers of the past, in chronological order: We will look at answers proposed by Socrates, Plato, Aristotle, Descartes, Hume, Kant, Nietzsche, and several contemporary philosophers.
+Primary readings will be supplemented by the course lectures and, after the first week of the first term, by tutorial discussion groups.
+Our concern in this course is not simply the scholarly one of who said what wheni, but to learn the practice of philosophy, of how to try to make sense of our existence.
 The goal is to learn how to raise and address questions in a systematic and reasoned fashion while learning something about the traditions, methods, and concerns of philosophy.